Geordio/CarND-Advanced-Lane-Lines/README.md

         rad = ((1 + (2 * fit_cr[0] * y_eval * self.ym_per_pix + fit_cr[1]) ** 2) ** 1.5) / np.absolute(2 * fit_cr[0])

-Once the radius is calculated, the Frame class averages the radius of teh left and right lines together, which is then used as the overal radius.
+Once the radius is calculated, the Frame class averages the radius of the left and right lines together, which is then used as the overal radius.

 ### Vehicle position

 The vehicle position was detected using the get_car_position method in the Frame class

-This method assumes taht the camera is mounted in the car centre line, hence the centre of the car is the horizontal centre of the image.
+This method assumes that the camera is mounted in the car centre line, hence the centre of the car is the horizontal centre of the image.
 The centre of the lane is detected my adding the x positions at of the lines nearest the car together and dividing by 2.
 The position of the car relative to the lane centre can be determined by substitution.
 Note that the distnace is converted from pixels to metres using the metres per pixel value as before.